Leionura atun

-Leionura atun (Euphrasén, 1791), known as the snoek in South Africa and as the barracouta in Australasia, is a long, thin species of snake mackerel found in the seas of the Southern Hemisphere, and a popular food fish in South Africa, particularly along the west and southwest coast.
+Leionura atun (Euphrasén, 1791), known as the snoek in South Africa and as the barracouta in Australasia, is a long, thin species of snake mackerel found in the seas of the Southern Hemisphere, and a common food fish in South Africa, particularly along the west and southwest coast.
 Despite its Australasian name, it is not closely related to the barracuda.

 Description

 The fish can reach a length of 200 cm SL though most do not exceed 75 cm SL.
 The maximum recorded weight for this species is 6 kg.
 It is very important to commercial fisheries and is also a popular game fish.
 It is currently the only known member of its genus.

 L. atun has 19 to 21 dorsal spines and about 113 dorsal rays, 1 anal spine and 10 to 13 anal rays, 35 vertebrae.
 The body is elongate and compressed, with a single lateral line on the upper body then curving ventrally.
 Body colour is blue-black on top with a paler belly, first dorsal fin is black.
 It is believed to contain an anticoagulant in its bite, but this is not supported by scientific research.